WWE SuperCard: King of the Ring

 In King of the Ring (KOTR), matches are simulated.
 The player builds a deck of eight superstars, two female superstars, and two support cards, which determines the player's tier and rewards.
-Then the AI matches up the player with 14 other players/bots and the player's lineup plays simulated matches with each of the opponent player's squad three times (not consecutively) in a particular order, with each match lasting 10 minutes and a gap of 50 minutes between each match.
+Then the AI matches up the player with 14 other players/bots and the player's lineup plays simulated matches with each of the opponent player's squad three times (not consecutively) in a particular order, with each match lasting 10 minutes and a gap of 50 minutes between matches.
 Half of the players of the deck is active and loses stamina (8 per match) and the other inactive half gains stamina (40 per match).
 With the decrease in stamina, the stats of a card decrease as well, so the player might use energy cards obtained from the card picks to fill a card's energy bar (players can gather up to 40) and the player might also use one or more of the stat boosts to increase the particular stat(s) of each card in the active part of the deck by 15 percent (players can gather five of each boost) for the next match only.
 After playing 45 matches, the top eight players move onto the contenders bracket and the quarter finals, where there are two or three consecutive matches between two players of the top eight each in order to find the winner.
 Players each receive KOTR rewards as per the position 45 minutes after their last matches.